EbelAlfie/Voices_of_the_Void_serv/README.md

 # Welcome to the Abyss..
 Where soul perist while AI persist
-A simple integration with customer, AI customer service, and human customer service voice calling with N8N
+A simple integration with customer, AI customer service, and human customer service voice calling with N8N.
+The customer (you) will first talk to the AI about stuff they need to know, then the customer may request to call a real customer service and the AI will create a call between you and the customer service (Note, you must have two devices or optionaly, friends that acts as a customer service)

 This is the backend service that acts as a middleware between n8n and the android client app in another repository.